 Diy Pine Swag Door Décor

 Nothing welcomes guests to your home like a fresh pine wreath or swag on your front door.
-The colors and scents are so fresh and inviting, and they are a great way to use what nature gives us to decorate with.
-This year, forget buying a pricey store bought arrangement; why not try making your own instead?
-In fact, we were able to whip up this sample decorative door swag using just $2 in materials from our local dollar store.
+The colours and scents are so bright and inviting, and they are a great way to use what nature gives us to decorate with.
+This year, forget buying a pricey store-bought arrangement; why not try making your own instead?
+We were able to whip up this sample decorative door swag using just $2 in materials from our local dollar store.
 Take a peek below at how to make your own.

 - Assorted pine branches, fresh